HuynhTanDuy/Hotel_Manage_Website/readme.md

 ## About Paradise Resort’s Website

 It is a web application with gorgeous interface and fully basic function. .
-- Author: Huynh Tan Duy).
+- Author: Huynh Tan Duy.
-- Language: Html,css,javascript for Fron-end and PHP-Laravel Framework for Back-end.
+- Language: Html,css,javascript for Front-end and PHP-Laravel Framework for Back-end.
-- Funtion: Introduce information, event, Restaurand’s menu; Booking; Manage,Payment)
+- Funtion: Introduce information, Event, Restaurand’s menu; Booking; Manage,Payment.

 ## Interface & Function